isomerpages/moe-frontierpri/_curriculum/ICT/Digital Lifeskills Programme (DLP).md

 </tr>
 </tbody>
 </table>
-<p>Primary 2 students will get to learn basic block-based programming as well as the introduction of Microsoft Word to document some of their reflections and thoughts throughout the that particulate PAL module.
+<p style="text-align: justify;">Primary 2 students will get to learn basic block-based programming as well as the introduction of Microsoft Word to document some of their reflections and thoughts throughout the that particulate PAL module.
 Students in the middle block will be introduced to Maker Education during P3 SCCA while the Primary 4 students will try their hands at programming a robot using intermediate block-based programming.
 The students in the upper block will be involved in learning basic and intermediate coding, where they will learn to program a machine and creating their own simple applications.</p>
 <table>
 <tbody>
 <tr>